-- You will receive a salary (along with a pay slip that shows how it's calculated).
+- You will receive a salary (along with a pay slip that shows how it's calculated) as part of your umbrella company.
 No further deduction needs to be made as your income tax deductions and National Insurance contributions are accounted for.

 - Flexible.
-The ease of use that an umbrella company offers makes it a great option for individuals who aren't yet sure if they want to commit to freelancing or contracting for the long term, and want to test the waters by doing short-term contract work.
+The ease of use that umbrella companies offer makes it a great option for individuals who aren't yet sure if they want to commit to freelancing or contracting for the long term, and want to test the waters by doing short-term contract work.

 - Costly way to operate: Working through an umbrella company is generally the most expensive way to operate.
 You're required to pay PAYE, tax and National Insurance contributions—just like a full-time employee.

-- Plus, your umbrella company will impose a fee for using its services.
+- Plus, your umbrella company will impose an umbrella company fees for using its services.
 Additionally, you will not be able to take advantage of the tax efficiencies that a limited company structure offers.

-- Lack of control: You're not able to enjoy the same level of freedom as you would have operating as a sole trader or through a limited company.
-You'll have less control over a variety of aspects—from taxation, to when and how much you're paid.
+- Lack of control: You're not able to enjoy the same level of freedom operating as an umbrella company as you would as a sole trader or through a limited company.
+Umbrella companies give you less control over a variety of aspects—from taxation, to when and how much you're paid.